mschmidty/schmidty_notes/blog/r/2023-02-03-test-rmd/index.md

 }
 ```

-I limited to the copy to my `blog/r/` folder becuase that is where
+I limited to the copy to my `blog/r/` folder because that is where
 Rmarkdown files will be and I don’t want to copy over my assets folder
 twice which would return an error.
 That’s it.
 That is all the eleventy
 configuration you need to do.
 Now let’s move on the the Rmarkdown file.